-The first step of implementing any innovation process is clearly defining your innovation goals.
+The first step of implementing any innovation strategy is clearly defining your innovation goals.
 This includes your desired outcomes and key business objectives, both in terms of your top-level organisational goals (macro goals), and also the more innovation-specific aims (micro goals).

 Macro Innovation Goals